Air Fryer Recipe

 - Preheat the air fryer to 180°C (355°F).

-- Remove outer leaves and trim the stem of the cauliflower.
-Cut into 1-inch thick slices.
+- Pull off the outer leaves and trim the cauliflower stem.
+Cut it into 1-inch thick slices.

-- Mix olive oil, smoked paprika, garlic powder, onion powder, salt, and pepper.
-Brush on both sides of the cauliflower steaks.
+- Stir together the olive oil, smoked paprika, garlic powder, onion powder, salt and pepper.
+Brush the mixture over both sides of the cauliflower steaks.

-- Place steaks in the air fryer basket without overlapping.
-Air fry for 12-15 minutes, flipping halfway through.
+- Arrange the steaks in the air fryer basket, making sure they do not overlap.
+Air fry for 12-15 minutes, turning them halfway through.

-- Remove from air fryer, drizzle with lemon juice, and sprinkle with parsley if desired.
+- Take them out of the air fryer, drizzle with lemon juice, and scatter over parsley if desired.

 Why this works in an air fryer